-Cut 3 pints of ice cream into chunks and transfer to a food processor or stand mixer.
+Cut 3 pints of ice cream into chunks and transfer to a food processor or use a stand mixer or a handheld electric mixer.

 Mix until the ice cream is soft.

-Line 2 cookie sheets with parchment paper.
+Line 2 cookie sheets with parchment paper , as long as your baking sheets have sides on them.
 If your cookie sheets don’t have edges that are least a half inch tall, use lasagna pans.

-Spread the softened ice cream in the parchment-lined pans using a spatula.
+Spread the softened ice cream in the parchment paper lined pans using a spatula.

 Cover the ice cream with plastic wrap, pressing down so no ice can form on the surface.